hendriklammers/month-of-shaders/README.md

-# 30 days of shaders
+# Month of Shaders
-Decided to finally put some effort into learning GLSL and what better way to do that than writing one shader every day for at least 30 days.
+One GLSL shader for every day of the month August